Dreaming of cherry blossoms, sushi and Mount Fuji? We look at the ultimate budget-friendly getaways in Japan.

 Address: 3 Kyoto-Gyoen Kamigyo-ku, Kamigyo, Kyoto 602-0881, Kyoto Prefecture

 The Hotel Sunroute Kyoto is not only great value for money but is located within walking distance from the downtown shopping district of Kawaramachi.
 Each reasonably-sized room features wi-fi, flat screen televisions and a pull-out sofa.
 The hotel also has two restaurants and breakfast is available to book.
 Prices start at $100 a night per room.

 Address: 406 Nanba-cho Matsubara-sagaru, Kawaramachi-dori, Shimogyo-ku, Kyoto, Kyoto, 600-8027, Japan

 Read more: the ultimate travel guide to Kyoto

 Though the port town of Otaru is little known to international visitors, it’s a popular destination with Japanese tourists.

 A bit off the beaten track, this little town charms travellers with its many local attractions, including several popular museums and a picturesque canal.

 Otaru’s canal is a must, where you can wander along at leisure and admire the 19th and 20th century warehouses that line the waterway.
 The traditional oil lamps still burn each night along the promenade, making a sunset stroll something extra magical.
 There are canal boats for hire and walking tours for those after something a little more.

-Located close to major local attractions and the main train station, Smile Hotel combines comfort, authentic experiences and amazing value, where two people can stay from just $46 a night.
+Located close to major local attractions and the main train station, Smile Hotel combines comfort, authentic experiences and amazing value, where two people can stay from just $54 a night.